-Applicants are responsible for mailing the application materials (except academic transcripts, TOEFL scores, and recommendations) to the School for Health Studies.
+Applicants are responsible for mailing the application materials (except TOEFL where required) to the School of Health Sciences.
 All documents submitted become the property of Simmons College and cannot be returned to the applicant.
 The packet includes:

-3. A completed application (the entire application is not required: carefully review the application), checklist, and Certification of Finances Form (for non-U.S. citizens only).
+1. A completed application (the entire application is not required: carefully review the application), checklist, and Certification of Finances Form (for non-U.S. citizens only),